christina-cook/christina-cook/README.md

 ### Hi there, I'm Christina! 👋

-I'm a former journalist and educator with a love of learning.
-I recently graduated from the Front-End Engineering Program at [Turing School of Software & Design](https://turing.io/) and am excited to embark on a new career as a software developer!
-I enjoy learning new coding languages and frameworks in a collaborative environment and aspire to join a team that values communication, fosters growth, and celebrates inclusion.
+I'm a former journalist and educator turned software developer who specializes in front-end development.
+I'm an alumna of [Turing School of Software & Design](https://turing.io/).

 ```
 const softwareDeveloper = {